-The rocket engine is a system for you to reverse engineer and understand.
+For example, how does a rocket engine work?
+The engine is a system for you to reverse engineer and understand.
 It has many parts that depend on each other, and you want to map out how.
-As for which type of fuel to use, that's a decision you need to make.

 Mental models guide you toward the best answer to both questions.
+Without mental models, you typically stumble around in two ways:

 A "system" is simply anything with multiple parts that depend on each other.
 Every machine and process is a system at some level.
 For example:

-Here's a mental model that SpaceX uses to reduce complex systems:
+For example, here's a mental model that SpaceX uses to reduce complex systems:

 First Principles — What is the most efficient way to solve a problem if you started from scratch?
 If you look past humanity’s attempts to solve it, what is the best approach if you reasoned from its fundamental principles?

 The SpaceX team looked past decades of incremental rocket improvements to re-examine spaceflight from scratch.
 They asked, What do the underlying engineering (not historical) principles reveal to be the most cost-efficient and power-efficient way to build a rocket?
-They worked up from those physical realities to build the world’s most efficient rocket.
+They worked up from those physical constraints to build the world’s most efficient rocket.

-They let a simple mental model—one that fits on a cue card—guide them through the deconstruction of a massive system so they could drastically improve it.
+They let a simple mental model—one that fits on a cue card—guide them through the iterative deconstruction of a massive system so they could drastically improve it.
+Imagine if you looked at every part of the world this way.
+Some people do.

 How do you use First Principles for your down-to-Earth problems?

-For every project, ask:
+For every project you're tackling, ask:

 Anything that takes up a lot of your time must be investigated like this.